indranet256/go-rdx/DISCOUNT.md

 #   Discontinuity CRDT (DISCONT)

-DISCONT is a greatly simplified CRDT algorithm that is as simple and resilient as possible and, importantly, fits into the constraints of an [LSM][l] merge operator.
+DISCONT is a greatly simplified CRDT algorithm that fits into the constraints of an [LSM][l] merge operator.
 DISCONT replaces CausalTree/RGA for Linear RDX elements.

 The DISCONT algorithm is essentially merge sort using the order of element IDs.
-That makes it comparable to Figma's [quasi-CRDT][f], at least in terms of simplicity.
+That makes it comparable to Figma's [ersatz-CRDT][f] in terms of simplicity.
+To make it an actual CRDT, DISCONT makes a little twist which is more like a roundhouse kick, see below.

 Implementation-wise, DISCONT is a [merge sort][m] using a heap of iterators.
 The technique is popular in the LSM database world.
 Although, if we would use any other merge sort implementation, that will not change much.
-On top of that, DISCONT makes a little twist which is more like a roundhouse kick, see below.
+When merging versions of the state and patches, DISCONT creates an iterator for each input, puts iterators in a heap and... iterates like a merge sort should do.
+Importantly, copies of elements get merged.
+Imagine two versions of an array;
+those would naturally have lots of the same elements.

 RDX has 128-bit element [IDs][i] consisting of a 64-bit sequence number `seq` and a 64-bit replica id `src`.
 Those are essentially